davidquintr/portfolio/README.md

 ## Details
 This is a collection of all my progress in my college career and self learn, this represents my peak as developer and designer, also the sense of everything related to Software Development.

+Also, a blog where i will be commenting all my progress in long projects or tiny functions that can be interesting.

 I open to work. :D

 ## Local install